rrcobb/epic-routing/PITCHME.md

 ---

-### Goals
+Goals

 +++

-- represent state in url
+- represent state in url |
-- restore state on browser action
+- restore state on browser action |
-- isolate url management from other state management
+- isolate url management from other state management |

 ---

-## represent state in the url
+Represent state in the url

++++

-### Navigation Reducer
+Navigation Reducer

 +++